ibm-cloud-docs/openwhisk/openwhisk_slack.md

 # Slack package
 {: #openwhisk_catalog_slack}

-The `/whisk.system/slack` package offers a convenient way to use the [Slack APIs](https://api.slack.com/).
+The pre-installed `/whisk.system/slack` package offers a convenient way to use the [Slack APIs](https://api.slack.com/).
 {: shortdesc}

 The package includes the following actions: